tensorflow/docs/site/en/install/pip.md

 nvidia-smi
 ```

-Then, we install the CUDA, cuDNN with conda.
+Then, install the CUDA, cuDNN with conda.

 ```bash
 conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0